TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/rtc_periodic_alarm_lfxt_standby/README.md

 ## Example Summary

 The following example configures the RTC in periodic mode with a default interval of 1Hz (1s).
-An LED is toggled at every interval.
+An LED and USER_TEST pin are toggled at every interval.
 RTCCLK is sourced from the external low frequency crystal oscillator (LFXT).
 The device remains in STANDBY mode while waiting for an interrupt.